Most Spool CDs are available through iTunes and CDBaby and other streaming sites.

 During this period Rusling was the recipient of a Canada Council Grant in support of his travel, education and production of electronic music.
 He continued his studies and composed music in studios at the Psycho Acoustic Institute at Ghent University, Belgium; the University of Utrecht; and the University of Illinois.
 He also did work at the University of Rochester with Wayne B. Barlow as well as in Paris where he met Pierre Schaeffer.

-Many of Rusling’s public performances of computer tape music were at the famous Bohemian Embassy in Yorkville, Toronto.
+Many of Rusling’s public performances of electronic music were at the famous Bohemian Embassy in Yorkville, Toronto.
 He collaborated with visual artist Zbigniew Blazeje in a large multimedia exhibition in 1966–7, called Audio Kinetic Environment.
 Rusling provided electronic music.
 It began at the Art Gallery of Ontario, then toured to 10 showings in 9 cities 1966-7:

 • Art Gallery of Ontario, Toronto, Jan.
 20 – Feb.
 6, 1966